-At Carrollton Family Chiropractic we have recently added this wonderful treatment option.
-We chose the newest in decompression systems, the Dynatron DX2.
+At Carrollton Family Chiropractic we also provide spinal decompression.
+In our office we utilize the Dynatron DX2 Spinal Decompression System.
 This newer system is user friendly for the patient and the doctor.
 With the ability of the decompression table to lower, elevate, move side to side, and its ability to be positioned to provide maximum patient comfort and effectiveness.
 The DX2 computer programming offers extensive treatment parameters.
 It monitors not only the decompression forces administered but also the precise angles of the forces.

 Mechanical Effects of Spinal Decompression